Christian-Me/healthy-indoors-project/readme.md

 ## the Idea

-- develop a sensor network to detect accumulation of CO2 or other indicators
+- develop a sensor network to detect accumulation of CO2 or other indicators like Humidity, Tempearture and Particle Concentration
 - use multiple sensors to survey larger rooms, find "dead spots"
 - Survey the effects of mechanical ventilation, air filters and other methods to improve air quality
 - make the project open source that